Shame (2011 film)

-Shame is a 2011 British psychological erotic drama film, set in New York, directed by Steve McQueen, co-written by McQueen and Abi Morgan, and starring Michael Fassbender and Carey Mulligan as grown siblings.
+Shame is a 2011 erotic psychological drama film, set in New York, directed by Steve McQueen, co-written by McQueen and Abi Morgan, and starring Michael Fassbender and Carey Mulligan as grown siblings.
 It was co-produced by Film4 and See-Saw Films.
 The film's explicit scenes reflecting the protagonist's sexual addiction resulted in a rating of NC-17 in the United States.
 Shame was released in the United Kingdom on 13 January 2012.
-It received generally positive reviews, with praise for Fassbender's and Mulligan's performances, realistic depiction of sexual addiction, and direction.
+It received generally positive reviews, with praise for its director, Fassbender's and Mulligan's performances, and realistic depiction of sexual addiction.

 Plot

-Brandon Sullivan is an executive living in New York City; he frequently has sex with prostitutes, views pornography, and masturbates several times daily.
+Brandon Sullivan is a sex-addicted executive living in New York City; he frequently has sex with prostitutes, views pornography, and masturbates several times daily.
 One day, Brandon makes eye contact with a woman wearing an engagement ring on the subway during his morning commute.
 She initially reciprocates but becomes uncomfortable.
 When they exit, she disappears into the crowd.
 Brandon and his married boss, David, hit on women at a club.
 Later, Brandon has sex in a back alley with a woman David was pursuing at the club.

 Brandon has been ignoring calls from his sister, Sissy, who is a lounge singer.
 He arrives at his apartment and is startled to find her in his shower.
 Sissy has a few gigs in the city and asks to stay; he later hears her pleading on the telephone with her lover not to reject her.
 Brandon and David watch Sissy perform "New York, New York" in a bar, which makes Brandon emotional.
 David flirts with Sissy and notices scars from self-inflicted wounds on her arms.
 Sissy has sex with David in her brother's bedroom.
 Later that night, she attempts to get in bed with Brandon; he orders her out of the room.

 After the computer system at Brandon's company is infected with a computer virus, they find that his hard drive is full of pornography.
 David assumes Brandon's intern is responsible.
-Brandon goes on a date with co-worker Marianne, who is recently separated and believes in commitment, while Brandon dislikes the idea of marriage and admits that his relationships never last longer than four months.
+Brandon goes on a date with co-worker Marianne, who is recently separated and believes in commitment, while Brandon dislikes the idea of marriage and admits that the longest relationship he has been in lasted just four months.
 When they reach the subway, they go home separately.